enkidevs/curriculum/python/core/control-flow-i/control-flow-i-discussion.md

 ## Content

-Now that you learned some Python, it's time to test yourself.
+Now that you learned some Python, it's time to apply it!

 How would you write a *notifier* program?
 It should print a message on a certain day of the week.